valtix-security/terraform-gcp-setup/README.md

 * `prefix` - (Required) Prefix added to the service accounts (and any other resources) created
 * `project_id` - (Required) GCP Project Id where the Service Accounts (and eventually Valtix Gateways) are created
 * `gcp_credentials_file` - (Optional) GCP Credentials file (Defaults to $HOME/.config/gcloud/application_default_credentials.json)
+* `bucket_location` - (Optional) Create a storage bucket in the given location.
+This can be used later on for enabling VPC and DNS Flow logs.
+Default empty (no storage bucket is created)
+* `valtix_webhook` - (Optional) Valtix webhook - Used to get real time inventory updates.
+This creates a pubsub topic, pubsub subscription, logsink.
+Default empty (does not create these integrations)

 ## Outputs